QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 This is a file used to edit the virtual host configuration locally.
 Simply create a file `.htaccess` with some instructions inside.

-A `.htaccess` is applied to a directory and it's subdirectories.
-Every `.htaccess` in the path to the resource will be loaded. ➡️ In case of conflit, the nearest (latest) instruction is used.
+A `.htaccess` is applied to a directory and its subdirectories.
+Every `.htaccess` in the path to the resource will be loaded. ➡️ In cases of conflict, the nearest (latest) instruction is used.

 ➡️ See [htaccess cheatsheet](https://htaccesscheatsheet.com/).